 Little tendencies in your speech patterns can have a massive effect on how you’re perceived by others in a professional environment.
 If you frequently use words that undermine your thoughts, like “I think,” “I’m sorry,” or “I’m not an expert,” it can weaken your credibility over time.
-Just Not Sorry is an extension that automatically detects and highlights these phrases, so you can see them and edit them before you send the email.
+Just Not Sorry is a Gmail extension that automatically detects and highlights these phrases, so you can see them and edit them before you send the email.

 44. Inbox When Ready.

-One common theme in this list is managing your incoming emails to minimize interruptions throughout the workday, and Inbox When Ready is another extension that grants you that functionality.
+One common theme in this list is managing your incoming emails to minimize interruptions throughout the workday, and Inbox When Ready is another Gmail extension that grants you that functionality.
 When enabled, your inbox will be hidden, and you can set limits on yourself to check your inbox a specific number of times each day—that way, you can gain more awareness of how often you check your inbox, and reduce your reflexive impulse to check for new messages.

 45. Batch Reply.